-This build-up of iron, known as iron overload, can cause unpleasant symptoms.
-If it is not treated, this can damage parts of the body such as the liver, joints, pancreas and heart.
+This buildup of iron is also called an iron overload.
+It can cause unpleasant symptoms.
+If it is not treated, it can damage your liver, joints, pancreas and heart.

 Symptoms of haemochromatosis